-This AIM IHT service is managed by Puma Investments, part of Shore Capital, one of the largest AIM market makers.
-It targets a portfolio of around 20 companies and specifically likes businesses where the founder or founder’s family is still involved.
+This award-winning AIM IHT service is now three years old.
+It is managed by Puma Investments, part of Shore Capital, one of the largest AIM market makers.
+It is a discretionary investment portfolio of around 20 companies which should qualify for Business Property Relief.

 - ISA available

 - Minimum investment £15,000

 The Puma AIM IHT service is managed by Puma Investments, part of Shore Capital – itself an AIM-listed business and market maker to many AIM listed companies.

 The investment director is Justin Waine, who has been investing in small and medium-sized companies for 18 years.
 Mr Waine started his career as a small company broker at Cazenove, before joining Polar Capital to launch a European long/short hedge fund focused on small and medium-sized companies.
 He joined Puma in June 2014 and launched the IHT portfolio in July 2014.